benjavicente/benjavicente.dev/public/blog/modern-react-is-missing-a-router/index.md

 <img src="./router-tree.svg" />

-Imagine that if the blue nodes are handled like NextJS App dir, and when a "use client" directive is found on the router, a fully client side router like TanStack Router takes over negation.
+Imagine that if the blue nodes are handled like NextJS App dir, and when a "use client" directive is found on the router, a fully client side router like TanStack Router takes over navigation.

-In reality, NextJS implements a client side routing, but it doesn't have the primitives of a traditional client side router.
+In reality, NextJS implements a “client side” routing, but it doesn't have the primitives of a traditional client side router.
 So, how we could add this routing primitives to a mode server based router like NextJS?

 Going to the basics, routing is going from one view to another.
 So, let's asume that we are in a route and see the required steps.